dmprotocolai/dungeon-master-protocol/README.md

 *   **One-Click Export:** Spits out a clean `.txt` file to your downloads folder.

 **Usage:**
-> Copy the code from `scripts/lmsys-scraper`, create a Snippet in Chrome DevTools, and click "Run" when you are on a chat page.
-Saves hours of copy-pasting.
+> Copy the code from `scraper.js`, create a Snippet in Chrome DevTools, and click "Run" when you are on a chat page.
+Saves hours of copy-pasting and even more sanity.

 **Example Metadata:**
 ```